-A unique 12-week education programme, dealing with Climate Change, Migration and Crime in relation to our urban surroundings, starting on 31 January 2022.
+A 12-week education programme, dealing with Climate Change, Migration and Control in relation to our urban surroundings, taking place from 31 January - 22 April 2022.

 WK 1-2 GENERAL INTRODUCTION (31 JAN - 11 FEB 2022)

 During the first two weeks, participants will be introduced to the School and to the city of Rotterdam.
 Through expeditions and lectures, we will look at the city from various perspectives and become familiar with different disciplines and crafts.
 You will explore the physical but also the invisible realities of the urban landscape, and will be introduced to the main tutors of the School, whose diverse backgrounds, works, professional experience and opinions will sharpen your own professional position and help you navigate the rest of the programme.

 Afterwards, we'll dive into three themes that are pre-eminent among the characteristics of Rotterdam and are linked to its historic origins as an industrial city and a port, a spider within an international web.
 These three themes form the backbone of the course, also in their mutual relations:

 WK 3-4 THEMATIC WORKSHOP #1: LIVING IN THE SUPERDIVERSE CITY (14 - 25 FEB 2022)